Privacy

 • collect Viewing data – which channels were watched and when; and

-• collect Basic technical details about the device – the make, model, software version, time of access, and any error logs.
+• collect Basic technical details about the device – the make, model, software version,

 Basic technical information is automatically collected as part of how data travels through digital systems – it helps us and our technical provider: